h2non/hu/README.md

 #### isObjectEqual(x, y)
 Return: `boolean` | Alias: `objectEqual` | Curried: `true`

-Check if two objects has the same value types on its properties
+Checks if the given objects values and keys are equals

 ### Miscellaneous